 Rotations are typically two weeks, three credit hours or four weeks, six credit hours in duration.
-Timeframes for each rotation are decided at least 30 days prior to the beginning of the rotation.
-A minimum of nine shifts in 2 weeks, or 18 shifts in 4 weeks must be completed.
+Time frames for each rotation are decided at least 30 days prior to the beginning of the rotation.
+This rotation is most amenable to the two weeks, three credit hours' format.